gezeresolutionsweb/webdia-cli/README.md

   * Deliver initial release.
   * Complete basic CLI tools.
   * Complete basic CLI readers and writers.
+  * Add custom settings file to defined the way we should render the output.
   * Package the application the right way.

 ### 1.x (Gagnon)